STEWART PARK

 Your one-stop spot!

 Did You love a performer so much you wanted to take them home?
 Well, you can have a little piece of the magic.
-The CD Tent is also where performers stop by to sign autographs.
+The Music Tent is also where performers stop by to sign autographs.
 Autograph opportunities will be announced daily.

 While we love dogs just as much as you do, they aren’t permitted in the park during the festival (it’s a Town of Perth bylaw).
 Please leave your furry friends at home.